Skip to main content

 Check Past Years Events

-The Department of Politics and Government at Illinois State University invites you to the 31st Annual Illinois State University Conference for Students of Political Science, which will take place on Thursday, April 25, 2024.
+The Department of Politics and Government at Illinois State University invites you to the 33rd Annual Illinois State University Conference for Students of Political Science, which will take place in April of 2026.
 Our conference will be held virtually through Zoom.
 All accepted papers receive individual presentation and discussion time as well as discussant and audience feedback.

 We welcome papers from all sub-disciplines of political science from both undergraduate and graduate students.
-The proposal submission deadline for the conference is April 1, 2024.
-Final papers need to be submitted by April 18, 2024.
+Please check back soon for 2026 information.
+Registration is free.

 Particularly meritorious papers may be nominated by attending faculty for publication in Critique: a Worldwide Journal of Student Politics.